vibbits/snpeffect/README.md

 ```
 To see more parameters you can visit http://foldxsuite.crg.eu/command/RepairPDB.

 Finally, you need to create a BLAST database of the PDB files.
-Execute the commands:
+In a new empty folder execute the commands:
 ```
-  extractseqfromPDB.pl
+  perl extractseqfromPDB.pl <PDBsdir>
   <blastdir>/makeblastdb -dbtype prot -in PDBsequences.fa -out PDB
 ```
 If this database is updated or you want to use an alternative PDB database, you can follow the same steps to recreate the BLAST database.